rashky33/installer/README.md

-# Ths installer tend to automate installing arch using simple bash script.
+# This installer attemp to automate installing arch using simple bash script.
+# This are the packages that I used during my installation in Vanilla Arch.
+# Post installation will make lesser typos.